EMSL-Computing/isoforma-lib/README.md

 # isoforma-lib
-R package for the relative quantitation of proteoforms with MS2 fragmentation patterns
+R package for the relative quantification of proteoform positional isomers (QPI) from MS2 scan data

 # How to install
 `devtools::install_github("EMSL-Computing/isoforma-lib")`

+To get started, read our vignette